LEADNorthLLC/iris-ccd-devtools/README.md

 **Postman export*
 An export for a Postman Collection to test the available APIs is located in the **testing** folder of this project.
-Import `Visualizer.postman_collection.json` in Postman to run tests.
+Import `interop-devtools-ccd-fhir.postman_collection.json` in Postman to run tests.

-Data set up in the Postman import is also from Synthea.
+Data set up in the Postman import is from a combination of Synthea or the HL7 FHIR R4 Specification.

 # XPath Evaluation Test #